William Craig (Northern Ireland politician)

-William "Bill" Craig (2 December 1924 – 25 April 2011) was a Northern Irish politician best known for forming the Unionist Vanguard movement.
+William Craig (2 December 1924 – 24 April 2011) was a Northern Irish unionist politician and solicitor, best known for forming the Unionist Vanguard movement.

-Biography

 Early life

-From Cookstown, County Tyrone, Craig was educated at Royal School Dungannon, Larne Grammar School and Queen's University Belfast.
+From Cookstown, County Tyrone.
+His father William was a manager in the Ulster Bank, including the Ballyconnell branch between 1938-1941.
+Craig was educated at Royal School Dungannon, Larne Grammar School and Queen's University Belfast.

 After serving in the Royal Air Force (as a Lancaster bomber rear gunner) during World War II, he became a solicitor.

 Politics

 He was active in the Ulster Unionist Party (UUP) and led the Ulster Young Unionist Council.
 He was elected to the Stormont Parliament in a by-election in 1960 for Larne, and became a Minister in 1963.
 He held several portfolios under Terence O'Neill, eventually as Minister for Home Affairs.
-His most notable action while in this office was to ban the march of Northern Ireland Civil Rights Association on 5 October 1968.
+His most notable action while in this office was to ban the march of the Northern Ireland Civil Rights Association on 5 October 1968.
 He also accused the civil rights movement of being a political front for the IRA.

 On 11 December 1968, O'Neill dismissed Craig when he suspected Craig was a supporter of Ulster nationalism.
 Craig began to build a power base for himself within unionism, becoming head of the Ulster Loyalist Association.
-The UUP withdrew the whip from him in May 1970 and Craig then began to make plans to form his own political party.
+The UUP withdrew the whip from him in May 1970; Craig then began to make plans to form his own political party.
 The Ulster Vanguard movement was formed on 9 February 1972 under Craig's leadership (the Deputy Leaders were the Reverend Martin Smyth and Captain Austin Ardill).

 Ulster Vanguard advocated a semi-independent Northern Ireland.
 Vanguard held a large rally on 18 March 1972 in Belfast's Ormeau Park at which Craig said "We must build up the dossiers on the men and women who are a menace to this country, because one day, ladies and gentlemen, if the politicians fail, it may be our job to liquidate the enemy".
 Vanguard also staged a two-day strike in protest at the prorogation of the Stormont Parliament.

 In April 1972, Vanguard issued a policy statement "Ulster – A Nation" which said that Northern Ireland might have to consider independence.
 In October, he spoke at a meeting of the Conservative Monday Club, a group of right-wing Conservative MPs at Westminster.
-He told them he could mobilise 80,000 men to oppose the UK Government, adding "We are prepared to come out and shoot and kill.
-I am prepared to come out and shoot and kill, let's put the bluff aside.
-I am prepared to kill, and those behind me will have my full support."
+He told them he could mobilise 80,000 men to oppose the UK Government, adding: "We are prepared to come out and shoot and kill.
+I am prepared to come out and shoot and kill, let's put the bluff aside".
 In March 1973, the Ulster Vanguard became the Vanguard Unionist Progressive Party.